Saasassin/saasassin.github.io/blog/2023-11-02-backlog-maintenance/index.md

 Maintaining your backlog is an important ritual step in the Agile process.
 Backlogs act as a living queue of work that the business has prioritized for the team to work on.
 Without proper grooming, the backlog can become stale and lose its value, leading to a variety of negative issues.

-For those of you using NitroIQ, we've made it easy to maintain your backlog with our ability to auto-score your backlog, highlight issues that require further refinement are are "too old", and increased visibility into your backlog health with our [Backlog Doom Score](https://nitroiq.io/docs/metrics/understanding-doom-score/).
+For those of you using NitroIQ, we've made it easy to maintain your backlog with our ability to auto-score your backlog, highlight issues that require further refinement and are "too old", and increased visibility into your backlog health with our [Backlog Doom Score](https://nitroiq.io/docs/metrics/understanding-doom-score/).